 Born in Luxembourg, Annemarie Klein completed her undergraduate music degree at the University of Edinburgh, and her Master in recorder performance at the Lemmensinstituut in Leuven, Belgium, where she studied with Bart Coen and Bart Spanhove.
 Recent performance highlights include recitals with David Gerrard (harpsichord) and with her ensembles Musica Mundana (with Eric Thomas, lute and theorbo, focussing on music of the Renaissance and early Baroque) and Atelier 32:44 (with Ward Ginneberge, accordion, exploring the tail ends of the classical music repertoire).
 She has also recently performed a programme of Vivaldi solo concertos with Ensemble Ad Libitum in Luxembourg and France, and premièred a new work, alongside soloists from the Scottish Chamber Orchestra.
 Based in Edinburgh, Annemarie is regularly invited to teach at various residential courses and to guest-conduct recorder groups around the UK.

-and for most of that time was a teacher of Art at the King's School Worcester.
-She now combines working as a freelance performer on both baroque and renaissance viols with teaching music & art as well as, when time allows, painting.
+Claire Horáček met Eric Thomas whilst studying for a MMus in performance on the viola da gamba with Elizabeth Kenny and Jonathan Manson at Southampton University.
+She did her first degree in Fine Art at Oxford University but spent a good deal of time there playing the 'cello and furthering her love of early music and interest in historical performance practice.
+She combines working as a freelance performer on both baroque and renaissance viols with teaching music & art as well as, when time allows, painting.
 She is a member of the Linarol Consort of Renaissance Viols which specialises in the repertoire of 16th century middle Europe and Ensemble Échos, a baroque chamber group formed by postgraduate students from the Royal Birmingham Conservatoire.